torvalds/linux/Documentation/core-api/dma-api.rst

 where nents is the number of entries in the sglist.

-The implementation is free to merge several consecutive sglist entries into one (e.g. with an IOMMU, or if several pages just happen to be physically contiguous) and returns the actual number of sg entries it mapped them to.
-On failure 0, is returned.
+The implementation is free to merge several consecutive sglist entries into one.
+The returned number is the actual number of sg entries it mapped them to.
+On failure, 0 is returned.

 Then you should loop count times (note: this can be less than nents times) and use sg_dma_address() and sg_dma_len() macros where you previously